Malocclusion: Crowding of teeth

 Dental crowding is defined by the amount of space that would be required for the teeth to be in correct alignment.
-It is obtained in two ways: 1) by measuring the amount of space required and reducing this from calculating the space available via the width of the teeth, or 2) by measuring the degree of overlap of the teeth.
+It is obtained in two ways: 1) by measuring the amount of space required and reducing this by calculating the space available via the width of the teeth, or 2) by measuring the degree of overlap of the teeth.